LiJ2021/WeatherApp/readme.md

 ● I used the templating engine pug as an extra feature to play around with it and see how it compares to rendering a webpage in regular html.
 Pug was formerly known as Jade.

-● Read and parse an external file into your application and display some data from that in your app

 ● Retrieve data from an external API and display data in your app

 ● Develop project using a common JS framework